Prevention

 Protect Others

-If you are sick with the flu, you should stay home and avoid contact with other people except to get medical care.
-Stay away from others as much as you can, so that you do not infect them with the flu.
+If you have the flu, stay home and avoid contact with other people, except when you need medical care.
+Stay away from others as much as possible to avoid spreading the flu to them.